Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 The Part B Deductible

-Every year, before Medicare starts paying for outpatient services, you must meet the Part B deductible — $283 in 2026.
+Every year, before Medicare starts paying for outpatient services, you must meet the Part B deductible, which is $283 in 2026.
 Plan N does not cover this amount.
-You'll pay it once per calendar year, and after that, Plan N picks up your Part B coinsurance (minus the applicable office/ER copays).
+You'll pay it once per calendar year, and after that, Plan N picks up your Part B coinsurance (minus the applicable office and ER copays).

-For most people, this is a minor annual expense — but it is something to factor into your total cost calculation.
+For most people, this is a minor annual expense (about $24 per month spread over the year), but it's something to factor into your total cost calculation.
+Worth noting: Plan G also doesn't cover the Part B deductible, so this isn't a disadvantage unique to Plan N.

 Part B Excess Charges